yashas-hm/Cheque-Scanner/README.md

 # Cheque Scanner 📸💳

 Embark on a journey where your device's camera becomes a gateway to streamlined transactions.
-Our innovative app harnesses the power of the native camera to capture images of checks, whisking them away to an online Firebase database.
+This app harnesses the power of the native camera to capture images of checks, whisking them away to an online Firebase database.
 There, cutting-edge Natural Language Processing (NLP) works its wonders, extracting text from the images for seamless display to the user.
 Experience the future of check processing, right at your fingertips.

 ## Steps to Use 🛠️
 - Open the app and press the "Scan Cheque" button.